 Banks have lesser requirements, but your monthly income is of course still the biggest factor.
 Google “home loan calculator + name of your preferred bank”, and you will get links to the bank’s home loan calculator.
 Almost all banks have this in their websites.
 From there, you could get an idea of how much you could borrow and how big your monthly amortization be.
 Those are just estimates but not very far from the actual figures.

-I am not sure about PAG-IBIG, but banks definitely check your banking and credit history.
+2. Credit HistoryBanks definitely check your banking and credit history.
+Pag-IBIG also do the same, but probably not as rigid as banks.
 Do you have unpaid or deferred credit cards?
 I did.
 It has caused me huge trouble but thankfully, I was able to fix it.
 CLICK HERE to find out how I cleared my credit card balance with HSBC.